Hyperthermia: Too Hot for Your Health

 To keep heat-related illnesses from becoming a dangerous heat stroke, remember to:

 - Get out of the sun and into a cool place—air-conditioning is best.

 - Drink fluids, but avoid alcohol and caffeine.
-Water, fruit, or vegetable juices are good choices.
+Water and fruit or vegetable juices are good choices.

-- Shower, bathe, or at least sponge off with cool water.
+- Shower, bathe, or sponge off with cool water.

 - Lie down and rest in a cool place.

-- Visit your doctor or an emergency room if you don’t cool down quickly.
+- Visit your doctor or go to an emergency room if you don’t cool down quickly.

 For more information on health and aging, contact:

-Visit NIHSeniorHealth (www.nihseniorhealth.gov), a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health information for older adults.
+Visit www.nihseniorhealth.gov, a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
+This website has health and wellness information for older adults.
 Special features make it simple to use.
-For example, you can click a button to have the text read out loud or to make the type larger.
+For example, you can click a button to make the type larger.

 National Institute on Aging